FAQs

 If the connection is still unsuccessful, try the other suggestions in this section.

-Is there a required action on the vehicle head unit?
+1.2 Is there a required action on the vehicle screen?

 Some vehicles may show a notification that needs to be clicked on, or require navigating to a particular menu to start the connection.